maxpumperla/betago/README.md

 X = X.astype('float32')
 Y = np_utils.to_categorical(y, nb_classes)
 ```
-Next, we train a neural net to predict moves.
+Next, we train a neural network to predict moves.
 If you insist, you may call it a policy network.
+This example is just one of many possible architectures to tackle this problem and by no means optimal.
+Feel free to add or adapt layers and come up with your own experiments.
+We use the new Keras 1.0 here, but you could use older versions as well.

 ```{python}
 batch_size = 128